 The modeled lifetime outcomes are highly dependent on extrapolations of the short-term outcomes observed in the SPARTAN11 and PROSPER20 trials.
 In particular, long term extrapolations of overall survival and time to symptomatic progression are based on limited follow-up data.
 For overall survival, we employed long-term survival estimates for mCRPC from SEER,36 however it is uncertain whether survival after mCRPC in patients who are naïve to antiandrogen therapy is similar to survival after progression on antiandrogen therapy.
 The model was most sensitive to our modeling of treatment duration, which was based on the trial-reported medians.
-Because antiandrogen duration is based on clinical trial data and is potentially higher than real world usage, this may overestimate the expected costs as well as the effectiveness of antiandrogens, though not necessarily to the same extent.
+Our scenario analysis linking therapy duration to time spent in MFS was limited by the availability of data to account for drug discontinuation, dose reductions or interruptions, as well as the potential impact of longer therapy duration on long-term drug efficacy.